 - Job creation that reflects the diversity of local communities.

-These solutions will only be effective and sustainable if power and resources are shifted to Black, Brown, and low-income communities who are most affected by climate change.
+These solutions will only be effective and sustainable if power and resources are shifted to Black and Brown communities and communities with lower incomes who are most affected by climate change.

 Our Mission: What We Do to Make it Happen

 We design and implement programs that reduce costs, protect people and the environment, and ensure the benefits of clean and efficient energy use reach those who need them most.
-We do this by focusing on communities that are often left out of the clean energy conversation, including low-income renters and homeowners, multi-family building owners, nonprofit organizations, and distressed communities and municipalities.
+We do this by focusing on communities that are often left out of the clean energy conversation, including and homeowners and renters with lower incomes, multi-family building owners, nonprofit organizations, and distressed communities and municipalities.

 Our Commitment to You